DennisSchulmeister/ls-presentation-template/README.md

 ------------

 This example is in English.
 If you want to translate the User Interface, simply edit the `index.js`.
-If is only a few strings.
+It is only a few strings.

 Copyright
 ---------